singleron-RD/CeleScope/doc/assay/multi_fusion.md

 `--use_R3` ATAC libraries use R3 reads instead of R2.

-`--debug` If this argument is used, celescope may output addtional file for debugging.
+`--debug` If this argument is used, celescope may output additional file for debugging.

 `--chemistry` Predefined (pattern, barcode whitelist, linker whitelist) combinations. `--chemistry auto` can auto-detect scopeV2 mRNA, scopeV3 mRNA, full length VDJ mRNA(flv_rna) and full length VDJ(flv).
 You need to explicitly use `--chemistry scopeV1` for legacy chemistry scopeV1. `--chemistry customized` is used for user defined combinations that you need to provide `--pattern`, `--whitelist` and `--linker` at the same time.

 `--pattern` The pattern of R1 reads, e.g. `C8L16C8L16C8L1U12T18`.
-The number after the letter represents the number
+The number after the letter represents the number of bases.
-        of bases.
 - `C`: cell barcode
 - `L`: linker(common sequences)
 - `U`: UMI